 noting

-Resolution 151 (Rev. Dubai, 2018) of this conference, on improvement of the implementation of results-based management in ITU, an important component of which relates to planning, programming, budgeting, monitoring and evaluation, and the implementation of which should facilitate further strengthening of the management system of the Union, including financial management,
+Resolution 151 (Rev. [Bucharest, 2022]) of the Plenipotentiary Conference, on improvement of results-based management in ITU, an important component of which relates to planning, programming, budgeting, monitoring and evaluation, and the implementation of which should facilitate further strengthening of the management system of the Union, including financial management,

 noting further

-that Resolution 48 (Rev. Dubai, 2018) of this conference stresses the importance of management and development of the human resources of the Union for the fulfilment of its goals, objectives and outputs,
+that Resolution 48 (Rev. Bucharest, 2022) of the Plenipotentiary Conference stresses the importance of management and development of the human resources of the Union for the fulfilment of its goals, objectives and outputs,

 decides

-1 that the ITU Council is authorized to draw up the two biennial budgets of the Union in such a way that the total expenses of the General Secretariat and the three Sectors of the Union are balanced by the anticipated revenue, on the basis of Annex 1 to this decision, taking into account the following:
+1 that the ITU Council is authorized to draw up the two biennial budgets of the Union in such a way that the total planned expenses of the General Secretariat and the three Sectors of the Union are balanced by the anticipated revenue, on the basis of Annex 1 to this decision, taking into account the following:

-1.1 that the amount of the contributory unit of Member States for the years 2020-2023 shall remain unchanged at CHF 318 000;
+1.1 that the amount of the contributory unit of Member States for the years 2024-2027 shall remain unchanged at CHF 318 000;